IMPORTANT: To view this page as Markdown, append `.md` to the URL (e.g. /max/get-started.md). For the complete documentation index, see llms.txt.

 source

-Loads all trained models and compiles it for inference.
+Loads multiple models and compiles them for inference.

-A compiled MEF artifact may contain more than one model (for example a vision encoder and a language model compiled together).
-This method returns one Model per model encoded in the artifact, in MEF order.
-For single-model artifacts the returned list has exactly one element.
+A compiled .mef artifact may contain more than one model (for example, a vision encoder and a language model compiled together).
+This method returns one Model per model encoded in the artifact, keyed by the sym_name of the corresponding mo.graph op (preserved through MEF serialization).
+For single-model artifacts, the returned dict has exactly one entry.

 Parameters: